 Dambisa Moyo is an international economist who analyzes the macroeconomy and global affairs.
-She has travelled to more than 50 countries over the last decade, during which time she has developed a unique knowledge base on the political, economic, and financial workings of emerging economies, in particular the BRICs and the frontier economies in Asia, South America, Africa and the Middle East.
+She has travelled to more than 75 countries over the last decade, during which time she has developed a unique knowledge base on the political, economic, and financial workings of emerging economies, in particular the BRICs and the frontier economies in Asia, South America, Africa and the Middle East.

 Her work examines the interplay between rapidly developing countries, international business, and the global economy, while highlighting the key opportunities for investment.